Checking Out a Book

 Reserve materials are books, homework reviews, practice tests, or periodical articles that instructors have assigned for use by an entire class.
 Most of these materials may be used only in the library.
 All reserves are kept at the circulation desk.
 Students can check out reserve materials and return reserve materials at the circulation desk.

 If the Library does not own the book you need, we can order it for you through our Interlibrary Loan Service.
-Email the author, title, and your contact information to firstname.lastname@example.org to request an interlibrary loan.
+To request an interlibrary loan, email the author, title, and your contact information to our Circulation Desk.
 Interlibrary loan requests can also be made by completing a request form in person at the Circulation Desk in the Library.
 Please ask a librarian for assistance.
 Most interlibrary loan items arrive within two weeks.
 A notification will be sent via e-mail when the item arrives and can be picked up at the Circulation Desk in the library.

 Staff at the Circulation Desk and the Reference Desk are always ready to provide brief one-on-one instruction in the use of databases and can suggest which ones to search for information on your topic.
-For more in-depth instruction, please schedule an individual appointment by stopping at the Circulation Desk.
+For more in-depth instruction, please schedule an individual appointment by emailing the Instruction/Reference Librarian.
 Several resources and databases are available for your use on campus 24/7.
 When off-campus, all databases can be accessed remotely with a password, which can be found on your college portal.
-You can also get assistance with any of the online resources by visiting the Reference Desk (located to your right as you walk into the main library doors).
+You can also get assistance with any of the online resources by asking a librarian.
 We are glad to assist you and can answer questions about any other library services and facilities.

 The Library Cafe, Perks, is located on the main floor and offers snacks, drinks, and Starbucks® coffee.
-The College Archives is located in the lower level of the library.
-A computer lab is also located on the main floor and may be use if there are no classes scheduled.
-The Robbins library has 30 desktop computers for use by our students and faculty in the library.
-The computers are loaded with Microsoft Office Suite: Microsoft Word, Excel, Access and Powerpoint.
+The College Archives is located in the basement level of the library.
+A computer lab is also located on the main floor and may be reserved by emailing the Instruction/Reference Librarian.
+The Robbins library has 64 desktop computers for use by our students and faculty in the library.
+The computers are loaded with Microsoft Office Suite: Microsoft Word, Excel, Access, and Powerpoint.
 The entire library is a wireless zone.
 You may also bring your laptop in and access the internet wirelessly.

 Printing, Copying, and Faxing

 There is a printer and a photocopier machine located in front of the Library computer lab.
 All library computers print to that main printer.
-There is no charge for printing black & white pages of college-related material.
-Color copies are also available for a charge of .25 per page.
-Faxing is available in the library at no charge.
+There is no charge for printing college-related material.
 Ask any of the library staff for assistance.